 Overall, the groundwater extraction and treatment system become fully operational for the Irvine Ranch Water District section of the remedy.
 This system still currently remains fully operational, and ongoing groundwater remediation efforts are in progress.

 Former underground storage tanks have also been declared for no further action.
 The Navy has completed the construction of free product removal systems, as well as soil vapor extraction systems.

 Here, the soil vapor extraction systems were used to address soil contaminated primarily by VOCs.
 Groundwater monitoring wells and soil gas will remain until it is confirmed that the operation of the groundwater cleanup system will address the remaining contamination.

 How the Skilled Lawyers at Ehline Law Firm Can Provide Assistance to Those Wanting to File a Toxic Exposure Claim

 Military members, veterans, and associated family members are all likely eligible to recover compensation if they have fallen ill as a result of PFAS exposure that occurred while they were living at the MCAS in El Toro, California.
 Ehline Law Firm highly recommends that victims get in touch with the legal experts at the firm so that they can easily navigate the legal processes for their clients.
-All that is required from those who get in touch is their military records as well as their medical records, which will be used as evidence to support their toxic exposure claim.
+All that is required from those who get in touch is their military and medical records, which will be used as evidence to support their toxic exposure claim.

 After these legal experts completely review their client’s case, they will be able to provide formal legal advice on whether their client qualifies for claim submission.
-If their client does meet the requirements for filing a claim, these attorneys will immediately begin working to ensure that their client will benefit from maximum compensation for their diagnosis, in hopes of easing their financial strain on healthcare and treatment, along with many other things.
+Suppose their client does meet the requirements for filing a claim.
+In that case, these attorneys will immediately begin working to ensure that their client will benefit from maximum compensation for their diagnosis, in hopes of easing their financial strain on healthcare and treatment, along with many other things.